 Hounders have been known to wander away from the hot climates of their homes into more temperate regions, but only ever to sunny areas that most would consider warm anyway.
 You won’t be finding a Hounder on a glacier, that’s for sure.

 The thing that makes packs of Hounders particularly scary is that each Hounder is a capable predator in its own right, so having a whole pack of twenty or more chasing you down through fields of volcanic ash is bound to be a memorable experience, if you survive the encounter.
-They generally leave humans alone, but you really don’t want to end up being the exception to that rule.
-If you’re travelling through the territory of a Hounder pack, make sure that you’re not travelling alone.
+If you’re travelling through the territory of a Hounder pack, make sure that you’re not travelling by your lonesome.
+Isolated travellers are a popular prey item for Hounder packs.

 One less intimidating detail about them, is that when raised right they make for quite playful and loyal companions.
 This is easier to accomplish by adopting them while they’re young rather than trying to tame a fully grown Hounder, but some enjoy the additional challenge.